The Orbit-Sum Method for Higher Order Equations: Introduction

 \section{Introduction}

 Many generating functions can be described as solutions of certain functional equations.
-One important type of such functional equations is the class of discrete differential equations (DDE's).
-They arise in the context of the enumeration of lattice walks restricted to cones, a systematic study of them was initiated in~\cite{marni,smallSteps}.
+One important type of such functional equations is the class of \textit{discrete differential equations} (DDE's).
+They arise in the context of the enumeration of lattice walks restricted to cones, whose systematic study was initiated in~\cite{marni,smallSteps}.

 Discrete differential equations are equations of the form